Laurelwood Elementary School Home

 The school practices the "inclusion" or collaboration model in which special education teachers work with learning handicapped and at-risk students in the regular classroom.
 Those teachers collaborate constantly with the regular education teachers.
 This ultimately results in better learning for all students.

-Laurelwood also has a strong support staff of counselors, a speech and language specialists, and health specialists.
+Laurelwood also has a strong support staff of counselors, a speech and language specialist, and health specialists.

 Laurelwood is further characterized by a strong academic focus and a positive school-wide atmosphere in which students are friendly and respect one another.
 It is obvious that the vast majority of students "like" their school and have a positive attitude toward their teachers.
 An equally impressive number appear to like one another, care for school property and follow school rules.